 Support and guidance are offered in many different ways, not least in the contacts and conversations which take place each day between staff and students both in and outside lessons.
 As well as these informal contacts, tutorial guidance is designed to enable you to make wise choices, discuss career plans, assess your own progress and seek help if problems arise.

-Every student at Hills Road is involved in Progress Review.
-This will enable you to assess your progress, establish action plans and record activities you are involved in outside the classroom.
-Structured discussions about your progress are held with your subject teachers and tutor two or three times in each year, but more informal discussions may occur at any time.
+Every student at Hills Road is regularly involved in reviewing their own progress.
+Progress Review enables you to assess how you’re doing, establish action plans and record activities you are involved in outside the classroom.
+All information related to your progress is accessed via your own ProPortal link, which is where you can set and review targets, see your assessment and progress grade profile and build your portfolio of skills ready to support you beyond Hills Road.
+Structured discussions about your progress are held with your subject teachers and tutor two or three times each year, but more informal discussions may occur at any time.

 Supported Independent Learning Service

+Our Student Services Team is located next to our Supported Independent Learning Service which is another key part of the network of support you’ll find right across the College.
 One of the biggest challenges in moving from GCSE to Advanced level study is coping with the high levels of personal organisation and communication that are needed to make a success of sixth form life.
-We recognise that not all students can adjust to these demands as quickly as others; so, in addition to the support provided by personal tutors, we also have a dedicated Student Support Officer.
-The Student Support Officer provides timetabled supervision and support for students who are finding the expectations for completing independent study outside lesson time challenging, working with them to prioritise their learning more effectively.
+We recognise that not all students can adjust to these demands as quickly as others; so, in addition to the support provided by personal tutors, we also have a dedicated Supported Independent Learning Officer.
+Her role is to provide timetabled supervision and support for students who are finding the expectations for completing independent study outside lesson time challenging, working with them to prioritise their learning more effectively.

 Study Skills Centre

 The College recognises that parents have a major part to play in supporting students throughout their time at the College.
-In September, parents of new students are invited to the College to meet tutors and other senior staff.
-This provides an opportunity for parents and tutors to discuss how students are settling into College and to look forward to further contact.
-Parents’ consultations with subject staff are held in both Year 12 and Year 13.
+In September, parents of new students are invited to the College to meet tutors, the Head of Year and other key staff who will be supporting students through their time at College.
+Parents’ consultations with subject staff are combined with students’ Progress Review discussions in February of both Year 12 and Year 13.
 Parents are welcome to contact tutors at the College at any time if they have any cause for concern.
 Please see the following page for Parents.

 They are also invited to join the Association of Parents and Friends.